نوع مقاله : مقاله علمی پژوهشی

 نویسنده [English]

-Objective: The Lorenz curve and the Gini coefficient were first proposed as tools to measure inequality in the wealth distribution.
-The increasing application of these tools and their generalized versions in various sciences has led to numerous studies of the Lorenz curve and its applications.
-The main objective of this research is to present and localize the applications of the generalized Lorenz curve and the Gini coefficient in the insurance industry for management of insurance portfolio risk, ranking of insurance risk factors, fair pricing of insurance policies, and selection of appropriate insurance policy pricing models.
+The Lorenz curve and the Gini coefficient were first proposed as tools to measure inequality in the wealth distribution.
+The increasing application of these tools and their generalized versions in various sciences led to numerous studies of the Lorenz curve and its applications.
+The main objective of this research is to present and localize the applications of the generalized Lorenz curve and the Gini coefficient in the insurance industry for the management of insurance portfolio risk, ranking of insurance risk factors, fair pricing of insurance policies, and selection of appropriate insurance policy pricing models.

-In five provinces of the country (Qom, Hormozgan, East Azerbaijan, Razavi-Khorasan and Kurdistan) the ratio was below one and in other provinces it was above one.
-The insurance company's loss by each insured person in Gilan Province is higher than other provinces, with a ratio of 3.046.
+The results showed that the relativity index of insurance portfolios varies depending on the characteristics of the insured, such as gender, age, and province of residence.
+The insurance company's losses from coverage under the treatment completion insurance contracts for 371,403 policyholders amounted to over 127 billion riyals during the reporting period.
+About 28 percent of the damage amount is attributed to the male gender (men) and the remaining 72 percent to the female gender (women).
+An insurance portfolio covering age groups from 0 to 21 years was profitable for the company, whereas it resulted in a loss for individuals over 68 years of age.
+In five Iranian provinces of Qom, Hormozgan, East Azerbaijan, Razavi-Khorasan, and Kurdistan, the ratio was below one.
+In other provinces, it was above one.
+The insurance company's loss per insured individual in Gilan Province is higher than in other provinces, with a ratio of 3.046.
 The dependence of the compensation paid on the level of coverage of the insurance contracts is stronger than on the characteristics of the insured person.
 The gender and place of residence of the insured person had an inconsistent impact on the compensation paid and the insurance risk.
-In the selected pricing model, the effect of all characteristics of the insured was significant; The influence of age on the insurance company's risk was greater than the influence of the gender of the insured; While the influence of province of residence was greater than the influence of age and gender in some provinces.
+In the selected pricing model, the effect of all characteristics of the insured was significant.
+The influence of age on the insurance company's risk was greater than the influence of the gender of the insured, while the influence of province of residence was greater than the influence of age and gender in some provinces.

 کلیدواژهها [English]